automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Aucasaurus.md

 # Aucasaurus
-## Description: This predator was a close relative of Carnotaurus.
+## This predator was a close relative of Carnotaurus.